-For 2022 we will implement a new CSR statement for suppliers.
-We aim at a 90% signing rate of our existing and new suppliers (by purchasing spend) by the end of 2022.
-Additionally, a supplier Code of Conduct will be established as a more comprehensive document detailing all important topics.
+For 2023 we will implement a full supplier code of conduct.
+We achieved a 95% signing rate of our existing suppliers (by purchasing spend and criticality).
+As of January 2023, all our new suppliers must sign our CSR at the onboarding stage.

 We will conduct a risk analysis to determine further preventive measures.
 In a next phase, we will establish an implementation plan to mitigate risks on a continuous improvement basis.
 We will also investigate further certification options (OEKO-TEX and others) for relevant purchasing categories.